Who We Are & What We Do

 Why We Do It

 In New Orleans (NOLA), our students experience trauma at a shockingly disproportionate rate compared the rest of the country.
 According to the Institute of Women and Ethnic Studies (IWES) “In That Number” Campaign (2015) which surveyed New Orleans youth ages 11-15, 54 percent of youth in New Orleans have lost someone close to them, to murder; 40 percent have seen someone shot, stabbed, or beaten; and 29 percent worry about not being loved.
 The Post Traumatic Stress Disorder rate among NOLA youth is four times the rate of the national average (IWES, 2015).
 As their educators, we cannot change the circumstances or violent communities that they live in, but we can give them tools so they can change how they handle them.
-Our job is to give them the tools to grow as impactful members of the community so we can all find empowerment through peace.
+Our job is to inspire them to use the tools they need to grow as impactful members of our community.

 Founder, Executive Director, Chief of Inspiration

 Chelsea Hylton is a New Orleans based educator and Founder of Project Peaceful Warriors, an organization bringing Trauma Informed Yoga and Mindfulness to students and educators.
 Chelsea is a registered 500 hour E-RYT, RCYT, and YACEP through the Yoga Alliance and a Yoga Ed.
 Trainer.
 Chelsea completed her RYT trainings with Marianne Wells Yoga School in 2011 and Charleston Power Yoga in 2013. with Chelsea has been serving students and schools through Yoga and Mindfulness since 2009 starting in Charleston, SC where she received her B.S. in Physical Education at the College of Charleston and began her work with Empowered Minds.
 Chelsea began her work in New Orleans Charter Schools in the Fall of 2013.
-Chelsea aims to empower schools and communities in New Orleans with the tools of yoga and mindfulness so students can grow academically and as impactful members of their community.
-Her vision is that one day there will be an integration and collaboration of education and mindfulness in all schools to empower minds and change communities.
+Chelsea aims to support schools and the greater in New Orleans community with the tools of yoga and mindfulness so students can grow academically and as impactful members of their community.

 Director of Development, Team Cheerleader